sourcegraph/about/content/blogposts/2024/making-cody-free-10x-better.md

 Previously, Cody Free defaulted to Claude 3 Sonnet.
 We've updated the default to Claude 3.5 Sonnet, and we’re bringing the ability to hot-swap models from Cody Pro to free users, so you can choose the **best models** to fit your preferences.
 Whether you prefer a faster model or a larger, more capable model, Cody Free now has options for you.

-This change is **now live**.
-If you’re a Cody Free user, all you need to do is upgrade your client to the latest version (VS Code v1.24.0 or JetBrains nightly 6.0.8) to get the updates.
-If you don’t yet have Cody, [get started today](https://sourcegraph.com/cody).
+This change is **now live for all Cody users**, including VS Code, JetBrains, and [Cody web](https://sourcegraph.com/cody/chat) users.
+If you’re using Cody in your IDE, you can get these upgrades by updating to the latest extension version.
+If you don’t yet have Cody, you can [get started today](https://sourcegraph.com/cody).

 ## Want even more Cody?